Dave Thomas (footballer, born 1950): Club career

 Thomas made his senior debut in Burnley's 8–1 defeat to West Bromwich Albion in the 1966–67 season.

 Thomas's most successful season was undoubtedly 1975–76 while playing for Queens Park Rangers.
 QPR led the First Division for much of the season, narrowly missing out by one point to Liverpool after the final game of the season.
 Thomas was a pivotal figure in the team, providing Stan Bowles, Gerry Francis and others with outstanding service from the wing.

 Following his transfer to Everton, Thomas continued to enjoy success in the 1977–78 season while playing for Everton.
 Everton's top marksman Bob Latchford scored 30 goals in the league that season, Thomas providing more of his goals than anybody else with some more accurate crosses.
 His transfer in October 1972 from Burnley to QPR for £165,000 was a then record fee for a Second Division club.
 In 1981, Thomas played a single summer season with the Vancouver Whitecaps in the North American Soccer League.

 International career

 He won eight England caps overall whilst at Queens Park Rangers.
 His first England cap was given to him by manager Don Revie on 30 October 1974 in a 3–0 win against Czechoslovakia.
 He set up the first goal in the game.
 In England's April 1975 European Championship qualifier against Cyprus, Thomas came on as a substitute and made both of England's remaining two goals in their 5–0 victory; his cross for the first of those two goals was his first touch of the game.

 Style of play

-A skilful and fast player, for much of his career his trademark was playing without shin pads; something that would be contrary to the rules of the game today.
+A skillful and fast player, it was common for him to play without shinpads.